tastapod/snitcher/README.md

 `./snitcher.sh`

-Outputs `$PREFIX-00.lsrules`, `$PREFIX-01.lsrules`, ... as rule files split into chunks of 200,000 entries, since this is a limit in Little Snitch.
+Outputs `$PREFIX-00.lsrules`, `$PREFIX-01.lsrules` as two rule files split evenly, since Little Snitch has a limit of 200,000 hosts in a rule file, and some of the lists have been exceeding this.

 ## Environment variables